apecloud/kubeblocks/docs/api_docs/kubeblocks-for-mysql-community-edition/cluster-management/switchover.md

 # Switch over a MySQL cluster

-You can initiate a switchover for an ApeCloud MySQL RaftGroup by executing the kbcli or kubectl command.
+You can initiate a switchover for an MySQL Replication cluster.
 Then KubeBlocks switches the instance roles.

 ## Before you start